 Contrary to what many think about the differences between purely on- line TEFL courses and on-site TEFL courses is that actually when it comes right down to the nuts and bolts of teaching theory, classroom management and all the other stuff involved in the actual degree itself chapter by chapter, concept by concept and teaching theory by teaching theory...

-With on-site you get more hands on time.
+With on-site you get actual hands on time.
 Great.
 It's a

 good start but what is the real market value of an on-line TEFL program with a practicum?
 One, you are demonstrating

-your knowledge of the course material often in front of tutors and not real students.
+your knowledge of the course material often in front of tutors and not students.